oneapi-src/digital-twin/README.md

 **Operating System:**
 We recommend using an Linux OS for executing the reference solution presented here, e.g. RHEL or Ubuntu.
+### **Running on Windows**

+The reference kits commands are linux based, in order to run this on Windows, goto Start and open WSL and follow the same steps as running on a linux machine starting from git clone instructions.
+If WSL is not installed you can [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

+> **Note** If WSL is installed and not opening, goto Start ---> Turn Windows feature on or off and make sure Windows Subsystem for Linux is checked.
+Restart the system after enabling it for the changes to reflect.
 ## **Notes**

 **The dataset used here is synthetic.
 Intel Corporation does not own the rights to this data set and does not confer any rights to it.**